 Your vote matters.
 At the Leon County Supervisor of Elections Office, election integrity is our number one goal.
 We strive to make sure we count your vote accurately and that no fraud takes place.

 Read this page to learn about the many safeguards in the Florida elections process which keep our votes secure.
-You can also download the information on this page:

 Planning for the Election